dancorreia-swe/.dotfiles/README.md

     stow <directory_name>
     ```

     Replace `<directory_name>` with the name of the directory containing the configurations you want to use.
-For example, if you want to symlink the `vim` configurations:
+For example, if you want to symlink the `nvim` configurations:

     ```bash
-    stow vim
+    stow nvim
     ```

-    Or if you wanna stow all configurations from this repository just do:
+    Or if you want to stow all configurations from this repository, you can use the provided bootstrap script:

     ```bash
-    stow .
+    ./bootstrap.sh
     ```

+    Alternatively, you can manually stow all directories:

+    ```bash
+    stow */
+    ```

 5. **Enjoy your Configurations**: That's it!
 Your configuration files should now be symlinked to your home directory, and you can start using your preferred settings for various programs.

+### Directory Structure

+This repository uses a modular structure compatible with GNU Stow.
+Each top-level directory represents a package:

+- `nvim/`: Neovim configuration
+- `fish/`: Fish shell configuration
+- `aerospace/`: Aerospace window manager config
+- `scripts/`: Custom scripts (formerly `bin/`)
+- ...and so on.

+Each package directory mimics the structure relative to your home directory (e.g., `nvim/.config/nvim/init.lua`).

 ### Contributing